Frequently Asked Questions for Teens

-Whether it protects against STIs—If you are having sex, you also need to protect yourself from STIs.
+Whether it protects against STIs—If you are having sex (vaginal, oral, or anal sex), you also need to protect yourself from STIs.

 Whether you have any health problems—If you have certain diseases or medical conditions, some birth control methods may not be recommended.
-You should talk with your health care professional about any possible risks and the safety of each method to find the best option for you.
+Talk with your health care professional about any possible risks and the safety of each method to find the best option for you.

 Hormonal Birth Control Methods: Pill, Patch, and Ring Expand All

 Hormonal methods of birth control contain hormones that prevent pregnancy.
 Hormones are made by the body to control its functions.
-The hormones in birth control keep a woman’s body from releasing an egg each month.
+The hormones in birth control prevent your body from releasing an egg each month.
 If your body does not release an egg, you cannot get pregnant.
 Some methods also thicken the mucus in front of the cervix, which helps prevent sperm from entering the uterus, and thin the lining of the uterus.

-Hormonal methods are safe for most young women and work well when used as directed.
+Hormonal methods are safe for most people and work well when used as directed.
 To begin using any hormonal method, you need to see a health care professional.

 Birth control pills, also known as "the pill," are the most popular hormonal method.
 You have to take the pill every day at the same time each day.
 There are many types of birth control pills.
 A health care professional can help you choose the right one for you.

-If you miss a pill, you need to know what to do.
-Read the directions that came with your pack of pills.
-You also may want to contact your health care professional.
+If you miss a pill, read the directions that came with your pack of pills.
+You may also want to contact your health care professional.

 The skin patch is a small (1.75 square inch) adhesive patch that is worn on the skin.
 It contains hormones that prevent pregnancy.
 The hormones are slowly released into your body through the skin.

-The patch can be worn on the buttocks, chest (excluding the breasts), upper back or arm, or abdomen.
-The patch can be worn during activities such as bathing, exercising, and swimming.
+The patch can be worn on the buttocks, chest (excluding the breasts), upper back, arm, or abdomen.
+The patch can be worn while bathing, exercising, and swimming.

 This shot (DMPA, or depot medroxyprogesterone acetate) is given in the upper arm or buttock every 3 months.
 It contains hormones that prevent pregnancy.
 The birth control shot may be a good choice if you do not want to remember to take a daily pill.